hotelcurtains/CS284/notes/notes.md

 - an `abstract` class cannot be instantiated, but is strictly a superclass that specifies how its subclass/es must be implemented.
   - `public abstract class Shape {`
   - can have regular and abstract methods. derived classes need not override concrete functions (but they can).
+  - can have a constructor, even if it can't be instantiated
 - a concrete class is a regular class
   - if a concrete class doesn't override an abstract method from its base class, it cannot be instantiated.